Please log in to watch this conference skillscast.

 - ScalaX2gether Community Day (in London on 16th December 2017)

 The framework-less Scala Dependency Injection framework

 Adam is one of the co-founders of SoftwareMill, a company specialising in delivering customised software solutions.
-He codes mostly on the back-end using Scala, with an occasional foray into frontend/devops and other languages.
-Adam created a couple of open-source projects, such as Hibernate Envers, ElasticMQ, Veripacks and MacWire.
-He have been a speaker at major conferences, such as Devoxx, JavaZone, JFokus or Jazoon.
+He codes mostly on the back-end using Scala and other interesting technologies.
+Adam created a couple of open-source projects, such as sttp, MacWire, Hibernate Envers and ElasticMQ.
+He has been a speaker at major conferences, such as Devoxx, JavaOne, LambdaConf and ScalaDays.